bernkyal/Time-Series-Forecasting-Analysis/README.md

 # Time-Series-Forecasting-Analysis
-This project aims to explore forecasting using times series predictions.
+This project aims to explore forecasting using times series modelling.

 **Python / Jupyter Notebook:**
 Enter the jupyter notebook file for a detailed explaination of how I got went through this task.